How to get started in a 4-H club:

 Starting a 4-H club is as easy as 1..2..3..4..

 First, you put together a group of youth.
 Then you find an adult who is willing to be the leader.
 Sometimes it takes more than one adult: one to keep it all organized and one with expertise in the project area.
-Third, you register your club at the 4-H County Office.
-Finally, have fun while you learn and work together.
-(To speed up the process, print out and complete the Enrollment forms before calling or going to your local Extension office.)
+Third, contact your County Extension Office for instructions on how to register online and get your club started.
+Finally, have fun while you learn and work together!

 What if I'm not interested in any of the topics that the clubs in my area are working on?